panique/mini2/README.md

 # MINI 2

-THIS SCRIPT IS IN DEVELOPMENT !
-Expect changes and issues here and there.
+*This script is in development.
+Expect changes and issues here and there.*

 ## What is MINI 2 ?